 Your next visit will be for the second vaccination with PvDBPII in Matrix M1.
-This will be 4 weeks after the first, on day 28 (D28).
+This will be approximately 4 weeks after the first vaccination, on day 28 (D28).
 As for the first vaccination, we will then need to see you to check for any side effects of the vaccine on days 29, 31, 35, 42 and 56 and record your symptoms for 28 days.

-3rd Vaccination with PvDBPII in Matrix M1 and follow ups.
+Third vaccination with PvDBPII in Matrix M1 and follow ups

 Your next visit will be for the third vaccination with PvDBPII in Matrix M1.
-This will be 4 weeks after the second, on day 56 (D56).
-As for the first and second vaccinations, we will then need to see you to check for any side effects of the vaccine on days 57, 59, 63 and 70 and record your symptoms for 28 days.
+This will be approximately 4 weeks after the second, on day 56 (D56).
+For group 1 participants the third vaccination will now occur about 1 year after the second vaccination.
+As for the first and second vaccinations, we will need to see you to check for any side effects of the vaccine on days 57, 59, 63 and 70 (for group 1 this will be 1, 3, 7 and 14 days after the 3rd vaccination) and record your symptoms for 28 days.

-C-1 visit (one day before malaria challenge)
+C-2 visit (two days before malaria challenge)

-On the day before malaria challenge, participants will attend clinic for a review and blood test to check there have been no changes in your general health prior to challenge and to obtain some baseline samples to compare with the samples we will take after the challenge.
+Two days before malaria challenge, participants will attend clinic for a review and blood test to check there have been no changes in your general health prior to challenge and to obtain some baseline samples to compare with the samples we will take after the challenge.
 These checks are to ensure you are completely healthy and can still be infected with malaria.
 For female participants, a blood pregnancy test will be performed.
-The back-up volunteers will also need to attend this visit and must be available on the morning of the malaria challenge, in case one of the volunteers withdraws at the last minute.
-This means that confirmation of whether or not a back-up volunteer will be needed for the challenge will not be made until the day of challenge (one of the Investigators will call the back-up volunteer that morning to confirm either way).
+We will also take a swab from the back of your nose and throat to test for COVID-19 and if this test is positive, even if you are well and have no symptoms, we will not proceed with malaria challenge.